 RTT reporting at the Royal Free London

-From this month, the trust has taken the decision to pause reporting its referral to treatment (RTT) figures because we cannot be sure that our data for this standard is accurate.
+You may know that in 2019, the trust took the decision to pause reporting our referral to treatment (RTT) figures because we could not be sure that our data was accurate.

-RTT is the period of time from when a patient is referred to the trust to when he or she begins their treatment.
+RTT is the period of time from when a patient is referred to the trust to when they begin treatment.
 The standard trusts are required to meet is that 92% of patients should start their treatment within 18 weeks of being referred.